marinerslakers/Csci-440/writing/02-tutorial/README.md

 ![Column Answer](./images/columnAnswer.GIF "Answer using additional columns")

-here is how we solved Exercise 1 using the "Adding a relation" method:
+Here is how we solved Exercise 1 using the "Adding a relation" method:

 ![Relation Answer](./images/relationAnswer.GIF "Answer using an additional relation")